dupgit/sauvegarde/README.md

 [![Build Status](https://travis-ci.org/dupgit/sauvegarde.png?branch=master)](https://travis-ci.org/dupgit/sauvegarde)

 With this code you can backup and restore files in a live and continuous way.
-Compile the code put the `serveur` on the machine where you want to save your files.
-Let `client` crawl your files to save them.
-If needed use `restaure` to restore a file.
+Compile the code put the `cdpfglserver` on the machine where you want to save your files.
+Let `cdpfglclient` crawl your files to save them.
+If needed use `cdpfglrestore` to restore a file.

 ## License